DataScienceNigeria/DSN-50-days-of-learning-2023/README.md

 **Microsoft Power BI:**
 - Basic understanding of data analysis concepts and techniques.
-- Familiarity with Microsoft Excel and its data manipulation features.

 **Microsoft Power Apps:**
 - Basic knowledge of app development concepts.
-- Familiarity with Microsoft Office suite and its applications.

 **Machine Learning with Microsoft Azure:**
 - Prior exposure to machine learning concepts and techniques.
 - Familiarity with Microsoft Azure cloud platform.

 **Machine Learning with Python:**
-- Basic Understanding of Python programming language.
+- Basic understanding of Python programming language.
-- Prior knowledge and understanding of fundamental machine learning concepts.

 Please note that these prerequisites are specific to each course and are intended to ensure a foundational understanding of the topics covered.
 It is recommended to have the mentioned prerequisites in order to fully comprehend and engage with the course materials effectively.